Nimboo3/Nimboo3/README.md

-Full Stack SWE Intern @ Airbus, Final year CS major (2026).
+Full Stack SWE Intern @ Airbus, CS Major.
 Open to collaborating, contributing, or helping out where it makes sense.

 #### Currently